AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

             }
         }

-On simulation launch, a file for each specified report is then created with filename <report_name>.h5
+Simulators are expected to create a file for each specified report under the output directory using the file name <report_name>.<ext>, where ext is the file extension specific to the report configuration.
+The file name can be overriden with the attribute "file_name".

+Some reserved attributes are the following:

 <table>
   <tr>